Problems with Insurance Covered for Addiction Treatment

 People may also be concerned about leaving their work responsibilities behind when entering a treatment program.
 Typical programs offered through insurance cut people off from their work responsibilities when they enter the treatment program.
 While it can help some get away from these responsibilities, it can stress some people out more to feel disconnected in that way.
 An increase in stress levels can lead to the treatment program not working as well for that individual.

-Concierge Medicine is the Answer
+Bespoke Medicine is the Answer

-In-home addiction treatment is also offered as an option through concierge medicine.
+In-home addiction treatment is also offered as an option through bespoke medicine.
 This option provides privacy and the ability to rehabilitate in the comfort of your own home.
 Personalized treatment also allows for executives to continue work while they are in treatment.
 This freedom can help ease any concerns about having to leave work while getting treatment.
 Every treatment plan is tailored to the individual to meet their specific needs.
-This personalized attention is why concierge medicine is the best option for addiction treatment.
+This personalized attention is why bespoke medicine is the best option for addiction treatment.